Jon-Webb-79/Linux_Config/Installation/ArchInstallation.rst

    ``$ genfstab -U -p /mnt >> /mnt/etc/fstab``

-   "**NOTE: This next command is to verify the output of the fstab.  if it does not look
-            like this example, you have made a mistake.**"
+   **NOTE: This next command is to verify the output of the fstab.  if it does not look like this example, you have made a mistake.**

    ``$ cat /mnt/etc/fstab``

       /dev/mapper/volgroup0-lv_root

       UUID=random number     /        ext4 rw,relatime 0 1

       /dev/nvme0n1p2

       UUID=random number     /boot    ext4 rw,relatime 0 2

       /dev/mapper/volgroup0-lv_home

       UUID=random number     /home    ext4 rw,relatime 0 2